 It decreases a baby's heart rate, which helps him/her relax and sleep.

-Carry your baby in a sling, this will provide assurance to your baby, and he/she might not need to seek as much comfort from the breasts as before.
-Read more about sling nursing.
+Carry your baby in a sling, this will assure your baby, and he/she might not need to seek as much comfort from the breasts as before.

 Recognize the signs of sleeping at the breast, such as: flutter sucking, facial grimaces and twitching muscles.
 This will ensure that you don’t get stuck comfort nursing, while your baby is sleeping. (that's only if you don't want to comfort nurse)